Ala Wai Terrace

 Across all eight sets of remarks, no agent references a cemetery or similar view, despite extensive descriptions of other outlooks.
 Given the urban beachfront/harbor context and 0/8 MLS entries for CEMETERY, it's highly likely there are no notable cemetery views from this building.

-This is directly confirmed multiple times, including viewing the Hilton’s Friday Night Fireworks from the lanai and from the home.
-The wording clearly indicates fireworks are visible from units, not just nearby.
+This is directly confirmed in multiple remarks.
+The wording clearly states fireworks are visible from the unit/lanai, not merely nearby.

 No analysis available